TsingyuanChou/3DMambaIPF/README.md

 }
 ```
 ## Acknowledgement
-This work is partly built on [IterativePFN](https://github.com/ddsediri/IterativePFN).
+This work is partially built on [IterativePFN](https://github.com/ddsediri/IterativePFN).
 Thanks to the author for his support and sharing!